lpenz/gkrellm-sdnotify/README.md

 apt-get install make cmake pkg-config gkrellm libgtk2.0-dev libsystemd-dev gcc g++
 ```

-Run *cmake .* and then *make* in gkrellm-sdnotify's source code directory.
+Run `cmake .` and then `make` in gkrellm-sdnotify's source code
+directory.
+You can also use the *Dockerfile* present in this
+repository for reference, or as a build environment.

-Use *make install* to install it, or copy gkrellm-sdnotify.so to
+Use `make install` to install it, or copy gkrellm-sdnotify.so to
 ``$HOME/.gkrellm2/plugins``.